Tony O'Donoghue

-Tony O'Donoghue is an Irish sports commentator and Group Soccer Correspondent for RTÉ, Ireland's national radio and television broadcaster.
+Tony O'Donoghue is an Irish sports correspondent and Group Soccer Correspondent for RTÉ, Ireland's national radio and television broadcaster.
 He reports on Republic of Ireland, League of Ireland, UEFA Champions League and English Premier League games, and occasionally presented RTÉ's Monday Night Soccer programme, as well as presenting and reporting on various live games for RTÉ Television.